 Firestore data model

 Cartble’s Firestore database is organized around a platform-scoped hierarchy.
-Every document your plugin reads or writes must live under theplatforms/{platformId}/ path.
+Every document your plugin reads or writes must live under the platforms/{platformId}/ path.
 Access outside this scope is not permitted.

 Collection conventions